coyotewind/beta-centauri/README.md

 ### How I Would Uplevel It:

-- I wound are more options, like the ability to change the size of the grid.
+- I would add more options, like the ability to change the size of the grid.